MEDICARE ADVANTAGE HAS BETTER BENEFITS

 But otherwise, Canada is a single payer system for health care.

-The single payer Medicare For All advocates in our country tend to believe that other countries use that same Canadian single payer model to achieve their universal coverage.
+The single payer Medicare For All advocates in our country tend to believe that other countries in the world use that same Canadian single payer model to achieve their universal coverage.

-Germany, the Netherlands, Belgium, and Switzerland all use what are basically Medicare Advantage plans.
+Germany, the Netherlands, Belgium, and Switzerland all use what are basically Medicare Advantage plans with insurance companies as their core organizational unit.

 They bear some resemblance to the exchanges in the Affordable Care Act.

-Those countries all use only health plans for their universal coverage.
+Those countries across Europe all use only health plans for their universal coverage.

-There is not only single person in Switzerland with government health insurance.
+There is not one single person in Switzerland with government health insurance.
 Every Swiss is required to join a health plan and no one in Switzerland is allowed to be uninsured.
-Employers are required to offer private health plans and employers are required to pay at least half of the tax.
+Employers are required to offer private and independent health plans and employers are required to pay at least half of the tax.

 Those independent Dutch and Swiss and German health plans all compete with each other for customers.
 Competition is real and it works.
 That’s why there are no waiting times for doctors’ appointments in the Netherlands or the Alps and why they have both better health results and lower costs than we do here.